divyanshisinghsk/ANRTS/README.md

 # ANRTS
-Aadhi Nadi Tracking System is a student project tracking various parameters in waterbodies and displaying them in an app.
+Aadhi Nadi Water Tracking System is a student project tracking various parameters in waterbodies and displaying them in an app.

 Parameters for v1 - Turbidity, Temperature, Photos accross intervals.